 where $\eta \in [0, 1]$ is a parameter that regulates how balanced a firm wants to be and n is the number of peril regions.
-Firms will only accept a less balanced portfolio when underwriting a new contract if this condition is satisfied.
-Otherwise their underwriting criteria will only be influenced by Eq.
-2.

 Premium prices

 The insurance industry is highly competitive.
 This justifies the assumption that all agents are price takers.
 Insurance and reinsurance premiums depend on the total capital $K_t^T = \sum{j=1}^{f_t} k{j,t}$ available in the insurance sector.
 For the sake of simplicity we assume that insurance premiums oscillate around the fair premium as defined in Appendix B.5.
 When the total capital of the industry increases, the premiums paid by a policyholder decrease, and conversely, they increase when the total capital decreases.
 To avoid unrealistically high volatility, we set hard upper and lower bounds to the premium.
 These thresholds are implemented in the model as parameters and can be varied, although we have run most of the simulations with values of 70% of the fair premium as lower boundary and 135% of the fair premium as upper boundary.
 These boundaries are rarely hit.